How to get the cheapest van insurance quotes

 - No Claims Bonus (NCB)

-Sometimes called No Claims Discount, your NCB is a sure-fire way of lowering your van insurance premium.
+No Claims Bonus (also known as a No Claims Discount), is a sure-fire way of lowering your van insurance premium.

 You get a year’s worth of NCB by not making any claims on your insurance policy over a 12-month period.
 The more years NCB you have built-up, the cheaper your insurance should be.